carlosjhr64/base_convert/README.md

 Converts positive integers to different bases:
 Binary, octal, hexadecimal, decimal, or any arbitrary base.
-"Out of the box" handling of up to base 94.
+"Out of the box" handling of up to base 95(:print: characters).
 Allows for arbitrary choice of alphabet(digits).

 See also rosettacode.org's [Non-decimal radices convert](http://rosettacode.org/wiki/Non-decimal_radices/Convert).